microapps/gatsby-plugin-react-i18next/README.md

 ## :boom: Breaking change since v0.0.27

-As of v0.0.28, language JSON resources should be loaded by `gatsby-source-filesystem` plugin and than fetched by GraphQL query.
+As of v0.0.28, language JSON resources should be loaded by `gatsby-source-filesystem` plugin and then fetched by GraphQL query.
 It enables incremental build and hot-reload as language JSON files change.

 Users who have loaded language JSON files using `path` option will be affected.
 Please check configuration example on below.